 Use Lymwave with GitHub Copilot through MCP

-Bring SEO, AEO, GEO, content planning, and publishing workflows into GitHub Copilot using Lymwave MCP tools currently in testing.
+Bring SEO, AEO, GEO, article plans, draft workflows, validation, and review-first publishing preparation into GitHub Copilot using the Lymwave MCP server at https://mcp.lymwave.com/mcp.

 Designed for developers who manage blog content, metadata, internal links, and publishing files in Git-based repositories.